michaelp91-dev/rocket-logger/README.md

 ### ⚙️ How to Use

-Simply open the `index.html` file in any modern web browser to run the application.
+To use this application, visit the GitHub Pages site at [https://michaelp91-dev.github.io/rocket-logger/](https://michaelp91-dev.github.io/rocket-logger/).
 No server or additional setup is required.
 The application will immediately be ready for use, and all data will be saved to your browser's local storage.

-***

-### 📄 Version

-* **Version**: 1.2.5